mrsahin101/Fundamentals_of_Programming_Csharp/Chapter1_Introduction_to_Programming/Notes.md

 - Programs written .NET frame-work languages can easly be changed to each other.
 For example from Visual Basic to C# or vice versa. or F# etc
 - .NET has rich libraries can be used to speed-up development process.
 - Each .NET library has API(Application Programming Interface) offering to our usage.
 - API's has to be explained to user.
 The explanations and instructions are called documentation.
+Microfost Documentation -> https://docs.microsoft.com/en-us/documentation/
+- To develop C# projects on Linux: There is called MONO-project open source software.
+Can experiment with it later.

+# Usefull Command-Line Commands
+- md : make new directory
+- cd : change to directory
+- csc : C# compilier command

 # Some Formatting Rules
 - All class name must start with a capital letter